igortfcorrea/countries/README.md

 # countries
-a project to practice Dagger2, MVVM, Kotlin, RxJava, Retrofit, Mockito and Glide
+a project to practice Dagger2, MVVM, Kotlin, RxJava, Retrofit, Mockito, Glide and Koin